 4. The carbon emissions for a 1 ct. synthetic diamond are similar to, and sometimes greater than, those for an equivalent natural diamond.

 When making comparisons with natural diamonds, synthetic diamond manufacturers often quote theoretical carbon emissions for synthetic diamonds that assume that they use 100 percent renewable energy.
 In reality, synthetic diamond production today primarily uses electricity generated by fossil fuels, mostly in China, India, and Singapore.
 Rigorous comparisons require case-by-case analysis, depending on producer and country grid emission factors.
-Taking the example of a 1 ct. synthetic diamond produced in Singapore using the Chemical Vapor Deposition (CVD) method, where a significant volume of the CVD synthetic diamonds are produced, the carbon emission per polished carat is approximately 40 percent higher than for natural polished diamonds.
+Taking the example of a 1 ct. synthetic diamond produced in Singapore using the CVD method, where a significant volume of the CVD synthetic diamonds are produced, the carbon emission per polished carat is approximately 40 percent higher than for natural polished diamonds.

 Source: DPA Analysis

-5. A large majority of consumers do not consider laboratory-grown diamonds produced in a factory to be real diamonds because they are not formed naturally
+5. A large majority of consumers do not consider laboratory-grown diamonds produced in a factory to be real diamonds because they are not formed naturally in the Earth.

 A Harris poll from May 2018 shows that 68 percent of U.S. consumers believe that a laboratory-grown diamond produced in a factory is not a “real diamond.”
 Just 16 percent of respondents believe they are.
 Other surveys show that as consumers learn about the lack of inherent value of synthetic diamonds, fewer consumers consider them to celebrate important moments in their lives, even if a growing proportion consider them for fast-fashion jewelry.

-68 percent of US consumers believe that a laboratory-grown diamond produced in a factory is not a “real diamond.”
+68 percent of U.S. consumers believe that a laboratory-grown diamond produced in a factory is not a “real diamond.”

 Source: Harris Poll, 360 Study, for DPA